tkf/emacs-jedi/doc/source/index.rst

 .. _StackOverflow: http://stackoverflow.com/questions/tagged/emacs-jedi

 #.
-Run :kbd:`M-x` :el:symbol:`jedi:show-setup-info` :kbd:`RET`
+Run :kbd:`M-x` :el:symbol:`jedi:show-setup-info` :kbd:`RET` (if you
-   (if you don't have :el:symbol:`jedi:show-setup-info`, try :el:symbol:`jedi:show-version-info` instead).
+   don't have it, try :el:symbol:`jedi:show-version-info` instead).
    This helps you in two ways.

    1. Paste the result of this function when you are asking question or reporting bug, to give people basic information.

-      Unless you are sure if it is irrelevant, it is recommended to put this information.
+      Unless you are sure that it is irrelevant, it is recommended to put this information.
 If you think it is too long for a simple question/report, you can always use https://gist.github.com etc.